IsaacVerm/reproseries/README.md

 airflow webserver
 ```

 You can also run the scripts used by Airflow separately.
 Scripts can be found in the [exec](http://r-pkgs.had.co.nz/misc.html) folder.
+Make sure they're executable by running `chmod +x`.

 ```
 ./exec/tidy-script.R ./data/tidy-temperatures.csv